Tomer-Barak/PostAngel/README.md

 - Open source design with privacy-focused implementation

-### How PostMuse Works
+### How PostAngel Works

-PostMuse combines multiple AI capabilities to help users create and respond to social media content:
+PostAngel combines multiple AI capabilities to help users create and respond to social media content:

 #### Screenshot Analysis Flow:
 1. When you share a social media post screenshot, it's processed by OpenAI's Vision API